Corcoran School of the Arts and Design

-Complete with a pressure activated sound device and lined with the soft reassurance of baby blankets, these coats hug the panic attack right out of you.
+Teddy* takes well-loved, life-size teddy bears and transforms them into anxiety abating fashion statements, reassuring millenials that even though they may never be able to buy a house, it's all going to be okay.
+Complete with a self-recording sound device and lined with the soft reassurance of baby blankets, these coats hug the panic attack right out of you.

-Muted tones and soft textures channel good vibes, keeping Teddy and his owners cool, calm, and collected, ready to take on piling student debt, awkward online dates, and under-employment like well-adjusted champs.
+From social to signage and store design, muted tones, soft textures and soothing shades of millennial pink channel good vibes.
+Wrapped in Teddy, young adults are kept cool, calm, and collected — ready to take on piling student debt, awkward online dates, and under-employment like well-adjusted champs.